 Thus, the combination of these two fields provides many advantages, realizes novel designs that could not be achieved in traditional engineering and offers greater opportunities as well as challenges.
 The field of Smart Materials and Nanotechnology is very diverse with application ranging from bioengineering to photonics.

-Asia Pacific Committee of Smart and Nano Materials aims to improve the research regarding smart and nano materials in Asia.
+Asia Pacific Committee on Smart and Nano Materials (APCSNM) aims to improve the research regarding smart and nano materials in Asia.
 Through the organization of conferences and other event, we try to build a good platform to communicate for the corresponding researchers.